jdavcs/vim-timestamp/README.md

 The corresponding regex is: `'\d\{4\} \a\{3\} \d\{2\} \d\{2\}:\d\{2\}:\d\{2\} [AP]M \a\+'` (note the single quotes and the escapes).
 If you wanted to remove the timezone, you would remove `%Z` from your format variable AND the trailing ` \a\+` from your regex variable.

+## Contributions
+There are many timestamp scripts that are language-agnostic and provide more options.
+I want to keep this one simple, lightweight, and specific to .vim files.

+Suggestions and feedback are, certainly, [welcome](https://github.com/sgolitsynskiy/dotfiles/issues).

 ## Credits
 Inspired in part by a [more general plugin](http://www.vim.org/scripts/script.php?script_id=923) by [Gautam Iyer](http://www.math.cmu.edu/~gautam/sj)